 Wisconsin technical reports

-- Three state (Wisconsin, Michigan and Iowa) experimental early teal season final analysis and summary report
+- Three states (Wisconsin, Michigan and Iowa) experimental early teal season final analysis and summary report [PDF]

 Wisconsin hunter survey results

 - Places to Waterfowl Hunt [PDF]

 - The Basics of Waterfowl Hunting in Wisconsin [PDF]